manjinder-bittmax/coinmax-docs/index.rst

    contain the root `toctree` directive.

 ###################################
-Welcome to Coinmax's documentation!
+Coinmax API Documentation
 ###################################

 .. toctree::
    :maxdepth: 2

-**********
-Web Server documentation
-**********

-You need to generate your API credentials before placing orders on Coinmax Servers, Please follow the following steps to do that.
-Generating credentials

 .. _api_credentials:

+*******************
+Rest API
+*******************
+You need to generate your API credentials before placing orders via API.
+Please follow the following steps for the same.

 ====================
 Generate Credentials
 ====================

 1. Go to coinmax.com.au and login.
+If you don't have an account, please sign up.
-2. On the top right corner, Where it displays your name, Select the dropdown and click settings.
+2. Once you log in, on the top right corner, click on the the dropdown and click "Settings".
-3. On the settings page, Go to API credentials.
+3. On the Settings page, go to "API Credentials".
-4. Click "Generate".
+4. Click “Generate”.
-5. Note down the Client key and Secret somewhere safe, As it will only be displayed once.
+5. Note down the Client Key and Secret somewhere safe, as it will only be displayed once.

 .. _place_order:

 =============
-Placing order
+Placing Order
 =============
-1. Create the order request with intended parameters, This will be the body of your HTTP request.
+1. Create the order request with intended parameters.
+This will be the body of your HTTP request.
 Below are the details of each supported parameter.

    Order Structure::